-LogMeOnce provides rewards to vulnerability reporters at its discretion.
-Our reward is $50 USD.
+LogMeOnce provides rewards to vulnerability reporters at its discretion (see properly “Reporting”).
+Our reward is $30 USD for low impact, $50 USD for medium impact.
 Reward amounts may vary depending upon the severity of the vulnerability reported and the quality of the report.
 Keep in mind that this is not a contest or competition.

 Applications in Scope

 Externally facing LogMeOnce solutions and currently supported LogMeOnce products are in scope.

 To promote the discovery and reporting of vulnerabilities and increase user safety, we ask that you:

 - Act in good faith to avoid privacy violations, destruction of data, and interruption or degradation of our services (including denial of service);

 - Do not access or modify our data or our users’ data, without the explicit permission of the owner.
 Only interact with your own accounts or test accounts for security research purposes;